 These ensure rapid integration with ever green services that incorporate multiple sources of verification through a single commercial and technology arrangement.
 Collectively these make the commercial and technology aspects of the solution straightforward and progressive.

 Just 25% of the directors and executives surveyed say their bank has the tools it needs to effectively serve Generation Z (16-25 years old), and half believe their institution can effectively serve millennials (26-40).
 Eighty-five percent say as much about Generation X (41-56), and 93% say this of baby boomers (57-75).

-The customer acquisition race is evidently more than rapid digital onboarding.
+The customer acquisition race for service providers is evidently more than rapid digital onboarding.
 There needs to be a compelling value proposition backed up by post onboarding engagement.
-This is where the race pivots 180 degrees away from a race to the bottom on speed towards a race to the top on emotion, a race less about speed but about building value and connection.
+This is where the race pivots 180 degrees away from a race to the bottom on speed, with ease of use, towards a race to the top on emotion, a race less about speed but about building value and connection.